 As teachers, so many of our exclusionary practices are ones we do not even recognize.
 Practices we have known and loved our whole lives may have implications for students, simply because of cultural differences.
 Our favorite books may actually send exclusionary messages to the children that we teach.
 Culturally relevant curriculum asks us to know and care who our students are as whole people.
 It asks us to use texts that reflect stories, histories, and characters that our students will be able to relate to.
 Finally, it asks us to be reflective about our own practices and the cultural assumptions and messages embedded within them.

 So what are some general culturally responsive practices to begin with?
 Try some of these:

-Greet each and every student with a warm welcome and genuine interest in their well being every day.
+Greet each and every student with a warm welcome and genuine interest in their wellbeing every day.

-Run class meet times by student interests.
+Run class meeting times by student interests.

-Cultural sensitivity: To maximize learning opportunities, teachers gain knowledge of the cultures represented in their classrooms and translate this knowledge into instructional practice.
+Cultural sensitivity: To maximize learning opportunities, gain knowledge of the cultures represented in their classrooms and translate this knowledge into instructional practice.

-Student controlled classroom discourse: Students are given the opportunity to control some portion of the lesson, providing teachers with insight into the ways that speech and negotiation are used in the home and community.
+Student-controlled classroom discourse: Students are given the opportunity to control some portion of the lesson, providing teachers with insight into the ways that speech and negotiation are used in the home and community.

 Small Group Instruction: Organize instruction around low-pressure, student-controlled learning groups which can assist in the development of academic language.